Logan-Crace/Logan-Crace/README.md

+Seeking to create simple solutions in this modern kafkascape we live in.

 I don't have anything I really wanna put here, so here are some quotes I like:

 "You will never come up against a greater adversary than your own potential, my young friend."